-I know this title may seem arrogant.
-But after thirty-five years of being honored to work for and with numerous CEOs in a host of industries, coupled with my academic research, I have five questions that in one hour can tell me and you how your firm is doing and what needs to be worked on next.
+I know this will seem arrogant, but after thirty-five years of being honored to work for and with numerous CEOs in a host of industries, coupled with my academic research, I have five questions that in one hour can tell you how your firm is doing and what needs to be worked on next.

 How can I possibly make this assertion?
 The reason is while every for-profit firm is unique; there are bedrock similarities that encompass them all.
 This is because every firm takes inputs from suppliers, puts them through a transformation process and produces outputs.
 In today’s world, you must have an efficient supply chain, the transformation process needs to be very fast with little or no re-work that produces outputs that have agreed to quality levels.
 And the outputs as products and services need to be valued by customers so that they willingly pay the price points needed to generate enough free cash flow to sustain the business and provide risk-adjusted, expected returns for investors.

 Question #1: How many key initiatives are currently in play this year?
 Examples include new products or services, major cost reduction, merger or acquisition, installing a new comprehensive ERP system, quality improvement and many more.
 Key initiatives are projects large and impactful enough to directly affect the market value of your firm.
 How are those initiatives doing?
 Are they on target or are they stalled?
 If they or some of them are stalled, what is causing this?
 How many initiatives have you terminated this year?